khamilion/Seminar-in-Advanced-SD/README.md

          - get_olympic_year(tables):
                (table) paramater is a list holding the web scraped information from the table on the website using bs4.

-               This method loops through the the (table) list to find the text stating the name of the olympic event, such as "Tokyo 2020" (using Beuatiful soup).
+               This method loops through the the (table) list to find the text stating the name of the olympic event, such as "Tokyo 2020" (using Beautiful soup).

                returns: two variables holding the name of the olympic event and the name of the next olympic event.